You need to tell HM Revenue and Customs (HMRC) straight away if your business stops employing people.

 If you won’t pay staff for 3 months or more, put ‘Yes’ in the ‘Irregular payment pattern indicator’ on the last FPS before you stop paying them.

 You should submit an EPS to tell HMRC if there are months when you don’t pay staff.
-For gaps in the past 12 months, enter the relevant dates in the ‘Period of inactivity’ fields.
-For gaps in the next 6 months, enter dates in the ‘No payments due’ fields.
+For gaps in the current and last tax month, enter dates in the ‘No payments due’ fields.
+For gaps in the next 12 months, enter the relevant dates in the ‘Period of inactivity’ fields.

 Mergers and successions